-Eczema herpeticum is an illness caused by one of the herpes viruses.
-It causes a blistery skin rash.
+Eczema herpeticum is a rare and serious skin infection caused by one of the herpes viruses.
+It causes a blistery, painful skin rash.
 It most often affects children who have eczema.
+It is often confused with other skin infections.
 It should be treated as soon as possible to avoid complications.
+It can become very serious if not treated quickly enough.
 Treatment with an antiviral medicine usually works very well.

 What is eczema herpeticum?